pkusensei/simple_crawler/README.md

-This is just a sample/mininal text crawler to scrap online fictions and co.
+This is just a sample/mininal text crawler to scrape online fictions and co.

 It is modelled after a specific site so changes are necessary to accommodate other sites.